IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 ### Azure Issues

-If you are having issues gettig Azure setup correctly and everything working, please check out this document: https://github.com/IntelliTect-Samples/EWU-CSCD379-2023-Spring/blob/main/SettingUpAzure.md
+If you are having issues gettig Azure setup correctly and everything working, please check out this document: [Setting Up Asure](./SettingUpAzure.md)